avlis-MMO/Computer-Vision/README.md

 - **Virtual Painter:** Explore the project where hand marks are used to choose different colors and draw on the screen.

 - **Object Detection with YOLO:** Dive into the world of deep learning as the YOLO model is employed to detect and classify objects, from cars in videos to safety equipment in images.

+- **Face Recognition:** Through face recognition an attendance app was developed to check the attendance of people and update their information on a DB.